 How to Recover Deleted Tweets

-- Open Twitter and login to your account.
+- Open Twitter and log in to your account.

-- Next, select Settings and Privacy option as shown in the below image.
+- Next, select the Settings and Privacy option as shown in the below image.

 - Inside the Your Account section, click on “Download an archive of your data” to get the file of deleted tweets.

-- Confirm your password for the verification.
+- Enter your password for the verification and tap on Confirm.

 - Click the Download link in your email, and it will take you to the Settings and Privacy page.

 - That’s it, tap on the Download button to save it as a .zip file.